4 out of 5 stars.

 And this oil slick knows what’s up.
 It will squeeze between wooden planks to eat you if you stand on a crack.
 It guards the shore.
 You can try to wait it out but that means standing constantly, freezing as day turns to night and losing your mind because that thing in the water cannot possibly exist.
 No one knows where you are, no help is coming, no one is going to check on this closed lake road until spring.

 Oh, it’s wicked.
-This one haunted and delighted me as a kid.
-This (along with classic Twilight Zone – I’m sure we’ll have some talks about that) made me realize it was possible to be haunted and delighted at the same time.
+This one frightened and delighted me as a kid.
+This (along with classic Twilight Zone – I’m sure we’ll have some talks about that) made me realize it was possible to be entertained by horror.

 Fantastic dialogue rhythm.
 Combination of stage directions and parenthetical statement works very well: